 We use Cassandra in 3 distinct ways:

-- We store raw data to be able to grant (someday) more detailed statistics, crossing more dimensions, in a batch way, using hadoop.
+• We store raw data to be able to grant (someday) more detailed statistics, crossing more dimensions, in a batch way, using Apache Hadoop.

-- We store data to be able to give our algorithm data it needs to chose the best ad to display following set rules.
+• We store data to be able to give our algorithm the data it needs to chose the best ad to display following a specific set of rules.

 We started using Cassandra 0.8.0 about 2 years ago.
 We upgraded to each major release and are now using Cassandra 1.2.11.